 Now let’s walk you through another marketing mix example that’s completely different from David Yurman: Coca-Cola.

-The carbonated soda brand began by selling nine drinks daily in its first year of inception in 1886.
+The carbonated soda brand sold only nine drinks daily in its first year of inception in 1886.
 Today, the company sells 1.9 billion drinks daily.
 Their marketing mix?
 Let’s break it down below:

 - Product: Everyday, common soda beverage that consumers can have on its own and with their daily meals or as part of celebrations and get-togethers.